 Degree Works Frequently Asked Questions

-Degree Works is a web-based tool for students to monitor their academic progress toward degree or certificate completion at UDC.
+Degree Works is a web-based tool for students to monitor their academic progress toward degree or certificate completion.
 Degree Works also allows students and their advisors to plan future academic coursework.
 With the click of a tab (the “What If” feature), students will also be able to see how academic progress might change with a major change.

-A Degree Works shows the met and unmet requirements for a student’s current or desired major based on courses taken, courses in progress, and courses transferred in.
+A degree audit shows the met and unmet requirements for a student’s current or desired major based on courses taken, courses in progress, and courses transferred in.

 YES!
 Degree Works does NOT take the place of your advisor.
 You must schedule an appointment to meet with your advisor several times per semester.
 You must have your course plan approved by your advisor before you may register; your advisor will then release the advisor hold so that you may register.
 You should review your degree audit prior to meeting with your advisor to be prepared with any questions you may have.